 B8.
-PULL-UP WITH 360o INVERTED PIROUETTE - DOWNWIND/DOWNWIND

-Model aircraft flies straight and level for 10m minimum and then enters a 90° vertical ascent.
+PULL-UP WITH 360° INVERTED PIROUETTE - DOWNWIND/DOWNWIND Model aircraft flies straight and level for 10m minimum and then enters a 90° vertical ascent.
 When model aircraft comes to a stop, nose of model aircraft is pulled back 90° to level and inverted position and stops.
 Model aircraft then executes a slow [4 sec minimum] 360° pirouette in either direction and stops.
 This is followed by nose of model aircraft pulled back 90° again to vertical (nose down) position.
 After the following vertical descent the model performs a 90° pullout back to the same altitude and heading as at start of the manoeuvre.
 Flying straight and level for 10m minimum completes manoeuvre.

-1. Pirouette was less than 4 seconds duration.
+Points will also be subtracted for the following reasons: 1.
+Pirouette was less than 4 seconds duration.